Prevent, Communicate, Document: Medical Malpractice Data Help Us Manage Risk

 If your institution participates in a disclosure program, follow it carefully when responding to adverse events.
 A swift, compassionate, effective response to a patient’s needs in the aftermath of an adverse event or undesirable outcome is both ethically superior and practically advantageous for all parties, when compared to a lawsuit as the likely alternative.

-Patient grievances may be filed based on an individual’s faulty recollection of events, or a failure to understand the course of treatment or the underlying reason that an adverse consequence occurred.
-When a medical record is well documented, many allegations are often readily resolved—frequently before a formal administrative process is even initiated.3
+Patient grievances may be filed based on an individual’s faulty recollection of events, a failure to understand the course of treatment, or dissatisfaction that an adverse outcome occurred.
+When a patient record is well documented, many allegations can often be often readily resolved—frequently before a formal administrative process is even initiated.3

 All of this is otherwise phrased as: